Animenosekai/translate/README.md

 ### Dataset

-The 'playground' folder contains a lot of our search and results for the language management on `translatepy`
+The 'playground' folder contains a lot of our search and results for the language management on `translatepy` (this folder might be very messy because of all of our experiments in it)

+The `translatepy/utils/_language_cache.py` file contains all of the data for the language searching used by `translatepy`

 Please ask us if you want to use them in another project.

+Most of the language data come from [Google Translate](http://translate.google.com), [Yandex Translate](http://translate.yandex.com) and [`iso-639-3`](https://github.com/wooorm/iso-639-3)

 ## Acknowledgments